ozgurcekmer/CUDA-NvidiaBlog/5_AnalysisDrivenOptimization/README.md

   - $i_M$: index through the number of vectors in a vector set
   - $i_L$: index through the vector size

+- I used $N = M = L = 512$, since using the original size of the problem crashes my laptop when I use nsight-compute.
 - The following is the solver function of the ***CpuSolver*** class:
 ```
 template <typename T>